Arnob-B/JU_IT_27_labs/JAVA/Assignments/Readme.md

 system displays the book details and details and requests for the number of copies required.
 If the required copies are available, the total cost of the requested copies is displayed, otherwise the message “requires copies not in stock” is displayed.
-Design a system using a class called “Book” with suitable member methods and constructors.
+Design a system using a class called “Book” with suitable member methods and constructors.[sol](./assingment1/Sol10.java)

 11. Implement a class for “Date”.
 Write member functions for (i) getting the previous day, (iv) getting the next day, (iii) printing a day